longtengz/longtengz.github.io/_posts/blog/2014-03-12-difference-between-exec-and-spawn-of-Node.js-child_process.md

 date: 2014-03-12 22:34
 category: blog
 tags: node child process exec spawn IO stdout stderr Windows cmd
+description: Peek under the hood about how Node.js handles processes.
 ---

 Currently I am making an application that does roll call in a classroom for teachers who don't want to waste their time on a roll call.
 We need to invoke some Matlab-implemented algorithm using OpenCV on Visual C++.
 So I turned to Windows to build a site where teachers can log in and do a roll call on the server with footages uploaded by a video camera in the classroom.